AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 }
 ```

 So our final answer is 4.
 We have successfully described a recursive algorithm in purely iterative terms.
-But we need to convert this into a format that only uses ℕ. This means writing `treeAnaStep` and `treeCataStep` as functions which manipulates encodings of List[ℕ] × List[2].
+But we need to convert this into a format that only uses ℕ. This means writing `treeAnaStep` and `treeCataStep` as functions which manipulate encodings of List[ℕ] × List[2].
 We need a few combinators for manipulating lists from a finite set, `n`, encoded as ℕs.

 ```mathematica
 finCons[n_, e_, l_] /; n > e := in[n, e][l] + 1